-- Dutch nationals, Dutch residents, and their family members,
+- Dutch nationals and residents, and their family members.

 - Holders of a Dutch long-term visa (MVV) or permit, long-stay Schengen D visa or EU long-term residence permit.

-- Visa-exempt nationals holding newly-approved EU Blue Cards, EU Intra company Transferee (ICT) Permits, Highly Skilled Migrant permits, researcher and student permits; carrying an approval letter and a written employer statement stating the travel purpose and why this cannot be postponed; travelling by direct flight (no transit).
+- Travelers holding newly-approved EU Blue Cards, EU Intracompany Transferee (ICT) Permits, Highly Skilled Migrant permits, researcher and student permit who carry an approval letter, a written employer statement stating the travel purpose and why this cannot be postponed, and who travel by direct flight (no transit).

 - Students staying longer than 90 days (college, university).

 - Professional athletes invited by a Dutch sport organization or taking part in a Dutch sports event.